Suraj151/pdi-framework/README.md

 `` python3 CreateDBSourceFromJson.py -s ../devices/arduinouno/config/DBTableSchema.json
 ``

-# Usage

-Restart the arduino ide and navigate to File->Examples->pdi-framework->PdiStack example compile and upload.

-**Note :** before compile make sure that you have selected correct board in arduino ide and in `devices/DeviceConfig.h` file as below
+**Note :** Also make sure that you have selected correct device/board in arduino ide and in `devices/DeviceConfig.h` file as below
 ```
 /**
  * enable/disable devices. enable/uncomment one from below list to get it compiled